jhudsl/Documentation_and_Usability/docs/03-lessons_from_user_designers.md

 - Core facility scientist
 - Bioinformatician in an academic or research infrastructure support role
 - Bioinformatics software developer/software engineer

+Additionally, users may be at various stages in their education (undergraduates, graduates, postdocs, etc) and may have varying experience and time constraints.

 __Exercise:__ Think about the user community for your tool.
 Write down what you know (or think you know) and try to identify any knowledge gaps you might have about your user community.